VWashingtonCoder/VWashingtonCoder/README.md

 - 📫 How to reach me **vincentwashington202@gmail.com**

-- ⚡ Fun fact **I'm a devloper with a huge love anime and all things Japan.**
+- ⚡ Fun fact **I'm a developer with a huge love for anime and all things Japan.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">